Peter-Vanderhyde/Ray-Tracer/README.md

 *Base code provided by Dr. Jeffrey Brown*

 ### Description
-A C++ ray tracer created from scratch as a school project.
+This is a C++ ray tracer created from scratch as a school project.
 This ray tracer is heavily based off of the [***Ray Tracing in One Weekend***](https://raytracing.github.io/) book series by Peter Shirley (https://raytracing.github.io/).
 I have added several personal features beyond the series and may update the project from time to time.

 ### Features
 - Creation of simple shapes such as spheres, planes, and boxes that can be positioned and rotated in the world.